-The important target species the Rufous Crab Hawk Buteogallus aequinoctialis is extremely common in the whole area.
-The near-endemic Blood-coloured Woodpecker Veniliornis sanguineus and the endemic Arrowhead Piculet Picumnus minutissimus are also common, but not always easy to spot.
-The Pygmy Kingfisher Chloroceryle aenea can be seen at close range, when sitting on the large arch-shaped stilt roots of the Red Mangroves in the first part of the creek.
-There the Ashy-headed Greenlet Hylophilus pectoralis is easy to find.
-Spectacular birds such as Scarlet Ibis Eudocimus ruber, Roseate Spoonbill Platalea ajaja and Wood Stork Mycteria americana can be seen in the last part near the ocean.
-An observation hut on the mudflat in front of young Black Mangroves gives a splendid few on the Ibises, egrets, night-herons and the migrating North American shorebirds.
+The important target species the Rufous Crab Hawk is extremely common in the whole area.
+The dead mangroves attract a lot of woodpeckers.
+Nine species have been spotted.
+Red-crowned and Spot-breasted Woodpecker can be lured easily.
+The near-endemic Blood-coloured Woodpecker and the endemic Arrowhead Piculet are also common, but not always easy to spot.
+The Pygmy Kingfisher can be seen at close range, when sitting on the large arch-shaped stilt roots of the Red Mangroves in the first part of the creek.
+There, the Ashy-headed Greenlet is easy to find.
+Spectacular birds such as Scarlet Ibis, Roseate Spoonbill and Wood Stork can be seen in the last part near the ocean.
+On the mudflat in front of young Black Mangroves we can see the ibises, egrets, night-herons and the migrating North American shorebirds.

 The creek can be reached within two hours from Paramaribo by car and boat.

 Weg naar Zee means road to the sea.
 It is a road about 5 km long through swampy meadows, with a lot of Snail Kites.
 Sometimes we see a Long-winged Harrier or a Limpkin.
 Red-breasted Meadowlarks, with their incredibly red breasts, are common.
 Toco Toucan has been seen here.
 At the end, there are two places where we can reach the Atlantic Ocean: one is a Hindustani Temple and the other a crematorium.